railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

    *How to Connect to the Server*

 	#.
-On the ``Configuration Settings`` tab, under *Connection Parameters* click the :guilabel: `Change` button
+On the ``Configuration Settings`` tab, under *Connection Parameters* click the `Change` button
 	   and type your server settings and xml-rpc port, e.g. ``http://127.0.0.1:8069``,

 	#.
 Select the database you want to connect to, and type the user and the password required to log in to the database,

 	#.
-Click the :guilabel: `Connect` button,
+Click the `Connect` button,

 	#.
-On the ``Configuration Settings`` tab, under *Webserver Parameters* click the :guilabel: `Change` button
+On the ``Configuration Settings`` tab, under *Webserver Parameters* click the `Change` button
 	   and type your web server settings, e.g. ``http://localhost:8080``,

 	#.
-Click the :guilabel: `Open` button to test the connection.
+Click the `Open` button to test the connection.

 When your connection has succeeded, you would typically want to configure Thunderbird to fit your needs.

-To define extra document types, go to the :guilabel: `Document Settings` tab.
+To define extra document types, go to the `Document Settings` tab.
 This is the place where you can add objects from OpenERP that you wish to link mails to.
 The default installation comes with a number of predefined documents, such as Partners, Leads and Sales Orders.

 Here is an example of how to configure extra document types.
 Suppose you would like to link mails to a purchase order.

 	#.
-In the :guilabel: `Title`, type Purchase Order,
+In the `Title`, type Purchase Order,

 	#.
-In the :guilabel: `Document`, type the object from OpenERP, in this example ``purchase.order``,
+In the `Document`, type the object from OpenERP, in this example ``purchase.order``,

 	#.
-In the :guilabel: `Image`, select an icon you would like to use,
+In the `Image`, select an icon you would like to use,

 	#.
-Click the :guilabel: `Add` button to actually create the document type.
+Click the `Add` button to actually create the document type.

 .. note:: To find the object you need in OpenERP, go to the menu :menuselection:`Administration --> Customization --> Database Structure --> Objects`.
 OpenERP will only show objects for which the corresponding Business Applications / Modules have been installed.
 You can only add objects to Thunderbird that are available in the selected database.